arthurtw/rust-examples/README.md

 # Rust examples

-The examples are written with rust-1.0.0-alpha.
+The examples were originally written with rust-1.0.0-alpha, and are updated to 1.0.0 nightly build 2015-03-09.
+(Thanks to Zachary Dremann.)

-To suppress unstable warnings, uncomment line 2 of `main.rs` in the project `src` directory:

-    // #![allow(unstable)]

-And use
+Use

     $ cargo build